vygr/ChrysaLisp/docs/CLASSES.md

-they are extracted via (abi-arg 0)-(abi-arg 2). we need to keep the statics function on the front of the tail block, even though it dosn't get used because the boot image has relative reference to the sys/statics/statics string in the header !
+they are extracted via (abi-arg 0)-(abi-arg 2). we need to keep the statics function on the front of the tail block, even though it dosn't get used because the boot image has relative link references to the 'sys/statics/statics' string in its header !
 ```

 ### sys_load :bind -> sys/load/bind